Privacy

 1.2.
 General information about using and sharing personal data

 We use your personal data to enable you to use our website.
-Furthermore, data is processed and transmitted when you use our web pages for the purpose of anonymised analysis (e.g. Google Analytics) if you have given your consent.
+Furthermore, data is processed and transmitted when you use our web pages for the purpose of anonymised analysis (e.g. Google Analytics, LinkedIn Insight Tag) if you have given your consent.

 In general, we use your personal data in order to establish and fulfil a contract with you as a customer or partner, and also for billing purposes.
 If you want to use our services, you first have to register via our website and enter your details.